 Traditionally used in herbal medicine to help alleviate infectious and inflammatory conditions of the digestive tract such as gastritis, as a bitter to aid digestion and to increase appetite, to help relieve digestive disturbances such as dyspepsia, and as a mild laxative.

-Goldenseal root has been used by First Nation healers for a wide range of ailments.
-They used goldenseal for local inflammations and infections.
-The plant was also utilized to improve digestion as a bitter tonic and to treat ulcers.
-An infusion of the root was used as a soothing rinse for eye and skin infections.
+Goldenseal root has been used by Native North American healers for a wide range of ailments including for local inflammations and infections, especially in the digestive tract.
+The plant was also utilized to improve digestion as a bitter tonic.
+An infusion of the root was used as a soothing rinse.
+Formulated as a bitter, it supports digestion and stimulates appetite.
+It also soothes digestion and exerts a mild laxative effect.